zaquestion/lab/testdata/.gitlab/merge_request_templates/default.md

-I am the mr tmpl
+I am the default merge request template for lab